Affiliate links on Android Authority may earn us a commission. Learn more.

 Machine learning accelerators help improve inference efficiency, making it possible to deploy ML apps to more and more devices.

 Things have started to change, however, at least on the inference side of things.
 On-device machine learning is starting to become more commonplace on devices like smartphones and laptops.
 This is thanks to the inclusion of dedicated, hardware-level ML accelerators within modern processors and SoCs.

 ML accelerators have been built into smartphone SoCs for a while now.
-However, they’ve become a key focal point of late due to the rise of use-cases like computational photography and voice recognition.
+And now, they’ve become a key focal point thanks to computational photography and voice recognition.

 In 2021, Google announced its first semi-custom SoC, nicknamed Tensor, for the Pixel 6.
 One of Tensor’s key differentiators was its custom TPU — or Tensor Processing Unit.
 Google claims that its chip delivers significantly faster ML inference versus the competition, especially in areas such as natural language processing.
-This, in turn, allowed Google to use Tensor for a suite of new features on the Pixel 6, including real-time language translation, HDR-enabled video recording, and faster speech-to-text functionality.
+This, in turn, enabled new features like real-time language translation and faster speech-to-text functionality.
 Smartphone processors from MediaTek, Qualcomm, and Samsung have their own takes on dedicated ML hardware too.

 However, as with most new technologies, new solutions and techniques are constantly on the horizon.
 In 2017, Google’s HDRnet algorithm revolutionized smartphone imaging, while MobileNet brought down the size of ML models and made on-device inference feasible.
 More recently, the company highlighted how it uses a privacy-preserving technique called federated learning to train machine learning models with user-generated data.